harshari4299/PhySyncBridge/README.rst

 If you use the `--user` option to install / update packages Python might keep older versions.

-Solution: Do a `pip uninstall pyfirmata2` multiple times until no version is left on your computer.
+Solution: Do a `pip uninstall phySyncFirmata` multiple times until no version is left on your computer.
 Then install it again as described above.